-Three months ended

-April 2, April 4,

-(Millions of dollars except per share amounts) 2016 2015

-Net sales \$ 1,335 \$ 1,489

-Net earnings \$ 55 \$ 32

-Earnings per common share \$ 45.91 \$ 27.25
+Three mo nths ended Six mon ths e nded July 2, July 4, July 2, July 4, (Millions of dollars except per share amounts) 2016 2015 2016 2015 Net sales \$ 1,357 \$ 1,469 \$ 2,692 \$ 2,958 Net earnings \$ 80 \$ 36 \$ 135 \$ 68 Earnings per common share \$ 68.34 \$ 30.46 \$ 114.25 \$ 57.71

 The CT&M segment has a 50% noncontrolling interest in a bakery located in the Democratic Republic of Congo ("DRC"), which began operations in 2012.
-As a result of continuing equipment problems, other production challenges and unfavorable local market conditions causing operating losses and challenges in gaining market share, Seaboard's management determined achieving improved operating results would take significantly longer than initially anticipated, and determined there was a decline in value considered other than temporary as of December 31, 2014.
-Seaboard recorded a write-down of \$11 million in loss from affiliate in the fourth quarter of 2014, which represented the remaining equity investment in this business.
+As a result of continuing equipment problems, other production challenges and unfavorable local market conditions causing operating losses and challenges in gaining market share, Seaboard recorded a write-down of \$11 million in loss from affiliate in the fourth quarter of 2014, which represented the remaining equity investment in this business.
 There was no tax benefit from this transaction.
-As part of its original investment, Seaboard has an interest bearing long-term note receivable from this affiliate with the first payment due June 2015 and a maturity date of December 2020.
-No payments have been received, and Seaboard agreed to temporarily waive this default to allow time to work with the business management and its other owners on revisions to the payment schedule to better align with the bakery's forecasted cash flows.
-As of April 2, 2016, the recorded balance of this note receivable and previous accrued interest was \$35 million, all classified as long-term given uncertainty of the timing of payments in the future.
-On April 11, 2016, Seaboard reached an agreement with the other owners to restructure this note receivable by extending the maturity 18 months to June 1, 2022 and changing the bi-annual payments to monthly payments of varying amounts beginning December 1, 2016.
-Based on cash flow projections of the bakery and a discounted cash flow analysis based on the terms of the note receivable, Seaboard recognized no impairment as of April 2, 2016.
-If the future long-term cash flows of this bakery do not improve and forecasted cash flow projections are not met, some of the recorded value of the note receivable from affiliate could be deemed uncollectible in the future, which may result in a material charge to earnings.
-Including this business, as of April 2, 2016, Seaboard had a total of \$61 million of investments in, advances to and notes receivable from all of its affiliates in the DRC, which represent the single largest foreign country risk exposure of Seaboard's equity method investments.
+As part of its original investment, Seaboard has an interest bearing long-term note receivable from this affiliate.
+During the second quarter of 2016, Seaboard reached an agreement with the other owner to restructure this note receivable by extending the maturity 18 months to June 2022 and changing the bi-annual payments to monthly payments of varying amounts beginning in the fourth quarter of 2016.
+In addition to the debt restructuring, certain events occurred during the second quarter, including the bakery's failure to meet cash flow forecasts due to significant equipment updates that did not accomplish the intended improvement in quality and consistency of the bread, that caused new bakery management to reevaluate the business plan and the production and profitability forecast.
+The new forecasts and the restructuring of the debt resulted in Seaboard recording a reserve of \$11 million in bad debt expense within selling, general and administrative expenses in the Condensed Consolidated Statements of Comprehensive Income.
+There was no tax benefit from this transaction.
+As of July 2, 2016, the recorded balance of this note was \$24 million, all classified as long-term.
+If the future long-term cash flows of this bakery do not improve and updated forecasted cash flow projections are not met, more of the recorded value of the note receivable from affiliate could be deemed uncollectible in the future, which could result in a material charge to earnings.
+Including this business, as of July 2, 2016, Seaboard had a total of \$50 million of investments in, advances to and notes receivable from all of its affiliates in the DRC, which represent the single largest foreign country risk exposure of Seaboard's equity method investments.
 One of the other affiliates in the DRC, to which Seaboard sells wheat, is the only supplier of flour to this bakery.